-You have a redundancy license of a server application
+- you have a redundancy license for a server application

 The process of installing and setting up the license server consists of the following steps:

-Configuring the associated .opt file to control which named users can check out licenses.
+- Configuring the associated .opt file to manage which named users can check out licenses

 Getting a license certificate

-If you have not already received a valid license certificate from FotoWare, contact us to get one.
+If you do not hae a valid license certificate from Fotoware, contact us to get one.

-FotoWare will require the Ethernet ID (aka MAC address) of the network card on the machine that will work as the license server in your network.
+Fotoware requires the Ethernet ID (aka MAC address) of the network card on the machine that will work as the license server in your network.
 The license server can be installed on Windows Servers.
-The server's Ethernet ID / MAC address can be found by running ipconfig / all from the command line.
+The server's Ethernet ID/MAC address can be found by running ipconfig / all from the command line.